-So what does it feel like taking your CISA exam on the day?
+So what does it feel like to take your CISA exam on the day?
 We’ll try to give you as much color as we can.

 The first thing you may notice is that the CISA exam remains to be a pencil-and-paper exam.
-I don’t have an answer to this, but I have read from ISACA quoting higher cost in computerized administration.
-It is possible that as of now there are not enough candidates to justify a switch to a computerized exam.
+I don’t have an answer to this, but I have read some statements from ISACA quoting high costs in computerized administration.
+It is possible that ISACA does not have enough candidates to justify a switch to a computerized exam.

 Other than that, what you need to bring is more or less the same as other accounting and audit exams.